vladofilipovic/universal-optimizer-csharp/Optimizers/SingleObjective/Constraint/README.md

-Constraint optimization problems should be placed here.
+Constraint optimization problems and algorithms should be placed here.